The Development

 The location

-The Development is proposed to occupy approximately 1,765 hectares of land to the northwest of Newark, Nottinghamshire.
-Of this, approximately 550 hectares are proposed for solar PV modules.
-The remaining is allocated for mitigation and enhancement measures, underground cabling, and safe access during construction.
+The project is proposed to occupy approximately 1,765 hectares of land to the northwest of Newark, Nottinghamshire.
+Of this, approximately 1,025 hectares would be used for solar area development.
+The remaining area is allocated for mitigation and enhancement measures, underground cabling, and safe access during construction.

-The location map below denotes the extent of the land available for the proposed solar park and its grid connection..
+The overview masterplan below denotes the extent of the land available for the proposed solar park and its grid connection.

 A key factor influencing the location of GNR Solar Park is the availability of a connection at National Grid’s Staythorpe substation.
 The closure of fossil fuel power stations has created capacity on the grid.

-In addition, a range of planning and environmental factors such as the existing land use, quality of land, and technical constraints have also informed our choice of location for the scheme.
+In addition, a range of planning and environmental factors such as the existing land use, quality of land, and technical constraints have also informed our choice of location for the project.

 The need for GNR Solar Park